smokefreefv/smokefreefv.github.io/index.md

 The smell bothers at least 71% of Fairlington Villages residents [according to a recent survey](files/survey-results.pdf).
 The smell bothers prospective homebuyers, too.
 Homes that smell like smoke sell for much less.
 A homebuyer recently backed out of a contingent home purchase due to Fairlington Villages' lack of a no-smoking policy.
 Our neighbors with asthma also care a great deal.

 **I've never heard of anyone having an issue with second-hand smoke in Fairlington.**
 It's a common complaint among residents here.
 It's often mentioned in the Fairlington Villages newsletter.
+[You can read some of our neighbors' experiences with second-hand smoke in our community here.](experiences.html)

 **What's next, a ban on barbecue?
 A ban on strong-smelling food?**
 Employing a "slippery slope" argument is a failure to engage with the matter at hand.
 [The Virginia statute](https://law.lis.virginia.gov/vacode/title55.1/chapter19/section55.1-1960.1/) creates a streamlined and explicit pathway for banning smoking — nothing else — because second-hand smoke causes cancer and is wildly unpopular.
 If residents have good-faith issues with other odors or habits, they are free to raise them with the community.